What is a Wood Pellet Grill?

 It grills.
 It smokes.
 It gives your food awesome flavor.

 The grill itself runs on electricity and is plugged into an outlet for power.
-Pellets are added to the hopper and funneled down to a rotating auger and motor.
+Pellets are added to the hopper and funneled down to a rotating auger and motor, as you can see in the diagram of our Silverbac wood pellet grill below.
 This auger then pushes pellets into the firepot at a speed and time set by the temperature control panel.
 When they reach the firepot, an ignitor rod creates a flame and smoke is produced.
 A fan at the bottom of the firepot blows upward and spreads heat and smoke around the body of the grill, adding that convection style cooking to your meal.

 All of our pellets are formed from the highest quality hard woods and use no fillers, oils or flavor additives.
 Using only high quality pellets have several benefits.
 First and foremost they create the best flavor.
 Second they create less ash, which means less clean up.
 Lastly high quality pellets burn better, longer and more efficiently.